 Requirements for Successful Completion

-8. Students are expected to pay attention and participate fully at all times.
+2. Students are expected to pay attention and participate fully at all times.
 This requirement includes completing all in-class written assignments and activities as directed.
+This also includes staying awake during the entire session duration.

 - Disturbing other students so that it is difficult for them to fully pay attention or participate.